cp-algorithms/cp-algorithms/src/combinatorics/inclusion-exclusion.md

 When $x = 1$, $(1 - x)^k$ looks a lot like $T$.
 However, the expression has an additional $\binom{k}{0} = 1$, and it is multiplied by $-1$.
 That leads us to $(1 - 1)^k = 1 - T$.
 Therefore $T = 1 - (1 - 1)^k = 1$, what was required to prove.
 The element is counted only once.

-## Generalization for calculating number of elements in exactly $r$ sets
+## Generalization for calculating number of elements in exactly $r$ sets {data-toc-label="Generalization for calculating number of elements in exactly r sets"}

 Inclusion-exclusion principle can be rewritten to calculate number of elements which are present in zero sets: